Saitama International Bonsai Academy

 The instructor will explain about the selection and usage of bonsai tools suited to the work at hand, as well as methods of caring for tools.

-Participants learn by viewing the demonstrations conducted by the instructor and will have actual hands-on experience applying what is taught.
+Participants learn by viewing the instructor's demonstrations and will have actual hands-on experience applying what is taught.

 Profile:

-The first generation owner of the garden, Kyuzo Murata, was known for developing bonsai tools, and Yukio, the 3rd generation owner, conducts research into bonsai tools on an ongoing basis.
+The first-generation owner of the garden, Kyuzo Murata, was known for developing bonsai tools, and Yukio, the 3rd generation owner, continues this legacy and conducts research further develop bonsai tools.

 Theme: Breeding Methods (sashiki, toriki, tsugiki)